Mabel O. Wilson: Career

 Wilson is the co-founder of Studio &, an architecture firm exploring different facets of art, architecture, and cultural history.
 Her research and writing explore race in contemporary art, film, and new media; the social production of space; and politics and cultural memory in Black America.

 Wilson is the Nancy and George Rupp Professor at the Columbia University Graduate School of Architecture, Planning and Preservation and is also a professor in the African American and African Diasporic Studies Department.
 She serves as the director of the Institute for Research in African American Studies and co-directs Global Africa Lab.

 She has taught courses in architectural design, history, and theory since 2007.
 Also at Columbia, she is the Director of the Institute for Research in African American Studies (IRAAS) and, alongside Mario Gooden, is the co-director of Global Africa Lab (GAL).
 Wilson is a founding member of Who Builds Your Architecture?
 (WBYA?)—a project that examines "the links between labor, architecture and the global networks that form around building buildings."

+In 2017, Wilson participated in the Performa 17 biennial.
+Alongside Bryony Roberts, Wilson explored the legacies of organized forms of marching in African American communities.
+The two architects collaborated with the Marching Cobras to create Marching On (2017).